bedapisl/blockworld_commands/README.md

 Code behind neural and other models for interpreting natural language commands using [Language Grounding dataset](https://nlg.isi.edu/language-grounding/).
 Contains pretrained models which for the source prediction achieves 98.8% accuracy and for the location prediction achieves 68.9% accuracy (or 0.71 average distance between the correct and the predicted target location when using the distance metric).

-Paper **Communication with Robots using Multilayer Recurrent Networks**, which was accepted as workshop paper on Language Grounding for Robotics at ACL 2017, used this source code for the experiments.
+Paper [**Communication with Robots using Multilayer Recurrent Networks**](http://www.aclweb.org/anthology/W17-2806), which was presented at workshop Language Grounding for Robotics at ACL 2017, used this source code for the experiments.

 ## Getting started